amanszpapaya/MacPer/README.md

 # MacPer
-A python based tool that executes various CVEs to gain root privileges on various MAC OS platforms.
+A python based tool that executes various CVEs to gain root privileges as root on various MAC OS platforms.
 Not all of the exploits directly spawns a root shell some of them executes commands as root and stores results in various locations.

 NOTE: This study was inspired by the study of rootos by Aiden Holland (thehappydinoa).